17 CRM Automation Examples & 5 Best Practices You Can Emulate

 Time to setup: 2-4 hours

-Tools & integration: Nutshell workflow automation, document tracking integration (like DocuSign or PandaDoc)
+Tools & integration: Nutshell workflow automation, document tracking integration (like DocuSign or PandaDoc)10.
+Automated sales guidance and reminders

 Best for: Sales teams (especially with newer reps) who need consistent guidance on what to do next at each pipeline stage